10 Time Management Tips for Creatives and Online Biz Owners

 Create workflows

-Trello is the website that I use to create workflows for my projects.
-I have so many projects going on as I’m sure you do too and it takes up a lot of brain space to try and even remember where I left off one project and where I have to start up on another project.
+Trello is the website I use to create workflows for my projects.
+I have so many projects going on, and I’m sure you do too.
+It takes up a lot of brain space to even remember where I left off on one project and where I need to pick up on another.

-Being a violinist and an online entrepreneur, I have to go to rehearsals or I have a concert, those three or four days, I’m actually not even in touch with my online world and then when I have to get back to it, it’s like what the heck, how am I supposed to remember.
+As a violinist and an online entrepreneur, I have rehearsals or concerts, and during those three or four days, I’m not even in touch with my online world.
+When I need to get back to it, I often think, “How am I supposed to remember everything?”

-So workflows really work for me.
-I create a workflow for my week and I create a workflow for my projects.
-In that way I always know where I left off on a specific project.
+That’s why workflows really work for me.
+I create a workflow for my week and another one for my projects.
+This way, I always know exactly where I left off on each project.

-As online entrepreneurs, we have so many different hats and our hands are in so many different places, that it’s really hard to keep track.
-So if you have a workflow set up for these different activities, Trello is a great place to do that.
-Then you can really see where you left off and what needs to be done and you can set deadlines if you have specific dates that something has to be done.
-You can put that in Trello so you can see you need to get these specific things done by that specific date.
+As online entrepreneurs, we juggle so many different tasks and wear so many hats that it’s hard to keep track.
+Setting up a workflow for these different activities helps.
+Trello is great for this—it allows you to see where you left off and what still needs to be done.
+You can also set deadlines if you have specific dates for tasks.
+This way, you’ll know what needs to get done by when.

 Get organized

-In order to save time, it’s really important to be organized.
-You don’t want to waste time searching for a specific file or trying to remember where you put something if you need to grab it immediately.
-So be sure to set up a system that you know works for you and you can easily grab those files.
+To save time, it’s essential to stay organized.
+You don’t want to waste time searching for a specific file or trying to remember where you put something when you need it immediately.
+Set up a system that works for you so you can easily access your files.

 If you feel like you don’t have time to get organized, that’s actually working against you.
-Make the time to get organized and you’ll have more time later.
-Set a time in your schedule to actually organize your files and you’ll find that your next week will be a lot easier because you know where everything is.
+Make time to organize, and you’ll gain more time later.
+Schedule time to organize your files, and you’ll find that your next week will be much easier because you’ll know where everything is.

 Break it down